-For our PURE EP System, we must submit a pre-market notification to the FDA demonstrating that the proposed device is substantially equivalent to a previously cleared 510(k) device, a device that was in commercial distribution before May 28, 1976 for which the FDA has not yet called for the submission of pre-market approval applications, or is a device that has been reclassified from Class III to either Class II or I.
+For our PURE EP System, we must submit a pre-market notification to the U.S. Food and Drug Administration demonstrating that the proposed device is substantially equivalent to a previously cleared 510(k) device, a device that was in commercial distribution before May 28, 1976 for which the U.S. Food and Drug Administration has not yet called for the submission of pre-market approval applications, or is a device that has been reclassified from Class III to either Class II or I.

-The FDA's 510(k) clearance process usually takes three to six months from the date the application is submitted and filed with the FDA, but it can take significantly longer.
-A device that reaches market through the 510(k) process is not considered to be "approved" by the FDA.
-Such a device is generally referred to as a "cleared" or "510(k) cleared" device, but can nevertheless be marketed and sold in the U.S.
+The U.S. Food and Drug Administration's 510(k) clearance process usually takes three to six months from the date the application is submitted and filed with the U.S. Food and Drug Administration, but it can take significantly longer.
+A device that reaches market through the 510(k) process is not considered to be "approved" by the U.S. Food and Drug Administration.
+They are generally referred to as "cleared" or "510(k) cleared" devices.
+Nevertheless, it can be marketed and sold in the U.S.

 After a device receives 510(k) clearance, any modification that could significantly affect its safety or effectiveness, or that would constitute a major change in its intended use, will require a new 510(k) clearance or could require a pre-market approval, which requires more data and is generally a significantly longer process than the 510(k) clearance process.
-The FDA requires each manufacturer to make this determination initially, but the FDA can review any such decision and can disagree with a manufacturer's determination.
-If the FDA disagrees with a manufacturer's determination, the FDA can require the manufacturer to cease marketing and/or recall the modified device until 510(k) clearance or a pre-market approval is obtained.
+The U.S. Food and Drug Administration requires each manufacturer to make this determination initially, but the U.S. Food and Drug Administration can review any such decision and can disagree with a manufacturer's determination.
+If the U.S. Food and Drug Administration disagrees with a manufacturer's determination can require the manufacturer to cease marketing and/or recall the modified device until 510(k) clearance or a pre-market approval is obtained.